Canon 800D vs SX70

 It is notable that the 800D has a hotshoe, while the SX70 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 800D and the SX70 are recent models that are part of the current product line-up.
-The 800D replaced the earlier Canon 750D, while the SX70 followed on from the Canon SX60 .
+The SX70 is a recent model that features in the current product line-up of Canon.
+In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 800D or the Canon SX70 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.